Skip to main content

 What you lose in convenience you gain in retention.
 Mueller and Oppenheimer's Princeton study, nicknamed "The Pen Is Mightier Than the Keyboard," found that handwriting improves conceptual learning in ways typing simply does not.
 Writing "Ran 3 miles" by hand makes your brain care more than tapping a green check.

 Bullet journals also force reflection.
 You flip back through the month and actually see the shape of your behavior.
+If you want the reflection without the grid-drawing overhead, our walkthrough of how to start a habit journal gives you a five-field template you can fill out in under two minutes a day.
 The tradeoff is portability.
 If your notebook is at home and you are at the gym, that habit is not getting logged until later.
 Creative types love them.
 People who lose pens every 48 hours, maybe not.

 3. Printable Paper Habit Tracker